 - An integrated care record service (Lorenzo).
 One of the many ‘one size fits all’ solutions offered by NPFiT and, as, like many Trusts, we had an ageing and very bespoke Patient Administration System (PAS).
 This was developed over some years with many tweaks and unique customisations.
 Replacing this would have required many changes to Lorenzo and a vast amount of clinical and nonclinical input.
 There was no willingness from either party to do this.
-Clinical staff viewed Lorenzo as being forced upon them and that they had had no input in developing the system.
+The clinical staff viewed Lorenzo as being forced upon them and that they had had no input in developing the system.

 - ePrescribing – while this had not been implemented by the time I had left, I believe it has now.

 - Central e-mail and directory service – the original objective of this element of the project was to replace existing in house email services with NHSmail.
 Given my trust had 10,000 users and 15 mail servers, there was never any appetite for migration due to the immense volume of work and the lack of resources available.
-Trusts opted to remain within email as NHSmail was rolled out on an optional basis.
+Trusts opted to remain with their email as NHSmail was rolled out voluntarily.

 Reasons for failure

 - Motives behind the project – NPfIT was always a massively political top-down project.
 It needed to be a bottom-up project.
 For this reason, it would still need a change of government before things were halted.
-This is exactly what happened when the Conservative party took office in 2010.
+This is what happened when the Conservative party took office in 2010.
 NPFiT was scrapped in September 2011

 - Urgency and haste of the project – Contracts and the attempted implementation were done too fast with insufficient planning.
 Speed and efficiency of the contracting process was ironically praised

-- One size fits all mentality – the sheer size and operational diversity of the NHS meant it was unrealistic to expect off-the-shelf software to suit every Trust without significant work, development, and expense
+- One size fits all mentality – the sheer volume and operational diversity of the NHS meant it was unrealistic to expect off-the-shelf software to suit every Trust without significant work, development, and expense